-You can import an Open Virtualization Format (OVF) virtual machine and run it in Workstation Pro.
-Workstation Pro converts the virtual machine from OVF format to VMware runtime (.vmx) format.
+You can import an Open Virtualization Format (OVF) virtual machine and run it in Workstation Player.
+Workstation Player converts the virtual machine from OVF format to VMware runtime (.vmx) format.
 You can import both .ovf and .ova files.

 OVF is a platform-independent, efficient, extensible, and open packaging and distribution format for virtual machines.
-For example, you can import OVF virtual machines exported from VMware Fusion™ or Oracle VM VirtualBox into Workstation Pro.
-You can import OVF 1.0 and later files only.
+For example, you can import OVF virtual machines exported from VMware Fusion™ or Oracle VM VirtualBox into Workstation Player.
+You can import OVF 1.x files only.

 - Browse to the .ovf or .ova file and click Open.